 The very next day I wanted to do another drawing, and picked a reference photo for a different tutorial.
 It was a video on how to transfer an image from a printed photo onto your art paper, so this is me taking the tips and general method from the rose video to make these two flamingo heads.
 Flamingoes are definitely one of my favorite birds to draw and paint, and this image just caught my imagination.
 This time, I centered the 8 by 10 inch image on my not-quite 9 by not-quite 12 inch sketchbook page, so if anyone wants to purchase the original I can remove the page and trim it down with no problem – if you live outside my area you can buy through Daily Paintworks.
 Or you can get prints in your desired size at my Pixels store.

 Those of y’all who have known me a while are already wondering how long it took me to go completely off the tutorials to do my own thing … and the magic number was three.
-Two days after drawing the flamingo heads, I decided it was past time I did a horse in charcoal.
+Two days after drawing the flamingo heads, I decided it was past time I did another horse in charcoal.
 It took me a while to pick out a reference photo, but in the end I went with a galloping filly.
 I decided to try using hot press watercolor paper instead of multimedia or charcoal/pastel paper, and that goes back to the tutorial series.
 It is the first time I’ve used watercolor paper for something other than watercolor, and it is also the first time I’ve heard of using a dry media on paper for water media.
 I think I need to try a few more times before I can say if I like it or not, but it does have a different feel than normal dry drawing paper.
 This one is an actual 12 by 9 inch pad of paper, and the original is available for purchase through Daily PaintWorks.
 Prints of various sizes are available at my Pixels site as well.

 I mentioned at the start of this post that my drawing kick kicked off on New Year’s Eve, and that is because I drew the winner of December’s frame giveaway that evening before bed.
 Since Murphy’s Law governs more than just the army, the winner wants her portrait to go into the frame she won.
 I am still knocking the rust off my people-drawing skills, and there is a series for that in the big legacy class bundle.
 First things first – an eye study since the eyes are the main feature that will make-or-break a portrait.
 I had my dog-eared almost-full old sketchbook within reach, so this is one I am not offering the original … and I have not uploaded it for prints either.
 About the only place I could see this in a frame and on a wall would be the waiting room of an optometry office.
 It is still “good training,” as we used to say in the army.